ebpro/minimal-jpa/README.md

 ## How to Launch the Project

 1. Clone the Git repository.
-2. Launch the application and its associated services using the command `docker-compose up --build`.
+2. Launch the application and its associated services using the command `docker compose up --build`.

 ## How to develop the project